Saving money on health insurance

 Cost-sharing reductions

-After you fill out an application with the Health Insurance Marketplace® and provide household and income information, you’ll find out if you qualify for a
+After you fill out an application with the Marketplace and provide household and income information, you’ll find out if you qualify for the

 that lowers your monthly health insurance bill.